RSE-Sheffield/pando-python/episodes/optimisation-using-python.md

 print(f"builtinSum: {timeit(builtinSum, globals=globals(), number=repeats):.3f}ms")
 ```

-Even just replacing the C-style iteration over indices with a more pythonic iteration over the elements themselves speeds up the code by about 2×.
+Even just replacing the iteration over indices (which may be a habit you’ve picked up if you first learned to program in C) with a more pythonic iteration over the elements themselves speeds up the code by about 2×.
 But even better, by switching to the builtin `sum` function our code becomes about 8× faster, doing the exact same operation!

 ```output